crotwell/TauP/src/doc/sphinx/source/overview.rst

 A paper has been published in Seismological Research Letters, :cite:t:`taupsrl`, that is intended to be used as a companion to this manual.
-While this manual mainly focuses on the praticalities of using the codes, the paper is able to go into more detail on the methodology.
+While this manual mainly focuses on the practicalities of using the codes, the paper is able to go into more detail on the methodology.
 A pdf copy of this paper is also available in the distribution.